-We are in the midst of winter, it is usually a time to get cosy at home and settle into the shorter days and dark nights.
+We are coming into autumn, and it is usually a time to get cosy at home and settle into the shorter days and dark nights.
 But, with the most beautiful South Yorkshire walks on your doorsteps that are just as spectacular over the autumn and winter months, it’s time to get out and stretch those legs.
 Whether it’s waterfalls, forests, open countryside, South Yorkshire has all the great views ready and waiting for you to enjoy.
 So, why not your walking boots out the cupboard and dust them off today?

 Make sure that you only visit these areas if they’re close by, making sure you stick to the new lockdown guidance.

 1. Rivelin Valley Nature Trail

 Getting out into nature after a month in lockdown should be on everyone’s to-do list.
 Rivelin Valley is great if you live in Sheffield, or close by, as it is only a 6-mile end to end walk that has great things to see.
 Waterfalls, stepping stones, and other natural wonders can be explored here, but don’t worry you don’t have to forage for food as well they have cafes for a nice brew and an ice cream after you finished being an explorer for the day.

 2. Worsbrough Mill & Country Park